leadership banner

 Roy Earnest, MSW

-Associate Director
+Associate Director (on leave)

 Roy Earnest has served as a gerontological social worker and program administrator since 1978 in a wide variety of community based non-profit senior services.
 This broad range of experience gives him an in-depth perspective on the continuum of senior services in the United States.
 In 2002, he was selected to serve as a program officer for the Northern California office of the Corporation for National and Community Service (CNCS), the federal agency that funds AmeriCorps, VISTA and Senior Corps volunteer programs.
 His work gave him valuable insights in the federal grant seeking process, the training needs of grantees and the important impact volunteers can have in addressing community needs.
 Since retiring from CNCS in 2018, he continues to give back to the community through volunteering as the Chair of Pacifica’s Age Friendly Community Task Force, as an advisory council member for UC Berkeley’s School of Social Welfare’s MSW-Aging Services concentration and other volunteer projects.
 In August 2019, he joined the staff of the Center for Age Friendly Excellence (CAFÉ).